Philo TV review summary:

 It also has one extremely annoying quirk.
 When you click on a live show to watch, Philo takes you to the beginning of the program instead of where it is in real-time.
 If you try to fast-forward to the present, you’ll likely get stuck watching commercials before you can jump ahead.

 DVR and simultaneous streams

 Out of the skinny bundles, Philo’s extra perks are by far the best.
 It’s the only one to include cloud DVR storage for free, and it also allows for streaming on up to three devices at one time.
 If you live in a family that wages war over the remote, Philo is worth the price of admission for this alone.

-Philo is compatible with Roku, Amazon Fire TV, Apple TV and Android TVs version 5.0 or higher.
+Philo is compatible with Roku, Amazon Fire TV, Google Chromecast, Apple TV and Android TVs version 5.0 or higher.
 That’s a much shorter list than most live TV streaming services.
-Notably missing are Google Chromecast, Xbox One, PlayStation Four and a bunch of smart TVs.

-What internet speed do I need for Philo?
+What internet speed do I need for Philo TV?

-Can you fast forward through commercials on Philo?
+Can you fast-forward through commercials on Philo TV?

 Unfortunately, you’ll have to sit through commercials on Philo.
-Live TV streaming services operate just like traditional cable or satellite TV providers, and that means dealing with advertisers.
-That said, if you save shows to Philo’s cloud DVR, you are able to fast forward — just not during live TV.
+Live TV streaming services operate just like traditional cable or satellite TV providers, which means dealing with advertisers.
+That said, if you save shows to Philo’s cloud DVR, you can fast forward — just not during live TV.

 If you’re currently paying for cable or satellite TV, Philo will almost certainly save you money.
 However, it might not be as much as you think.
 Because providers usually offer generous discounts for bundling internet and TV service, live TV streaming services are at a disadvantage.